-All these changes result in Google’s users no longer choosing the top-most result.
+All these changes result in Google’s users no longer choosing the top-most listing by default.
 Instead, they scan the page, looking for listings that promise the exact information they seek.

 I recommend the following three strategies (plus a new, revolutionary way to evaluate your visibility).

-Historically, an SEO’s goal was to reach the top of the SERPs.
+Historically, an SEO’s goal was to reach the top of the SERPs for certain keywords with a good search volume.
 Enjoying the first position guaranteed the highest click-through rate, visibility, and user engagement, after all.

 So, instead of putting all effort into reaching the top spot, focus on optimizing your listing for engagement.